GuptaMegha/automation/readme.md

-# Test Automation Project using Cucumber Java
+# Test Automation Project using Cucumber Selenium Java

 Project is created for TNT, as test assignment.